The Texas Crutch: Wrap in Foil to Tenderize and Speed Cooking

 First they smoke the meat for a few hours, then they wrap it in foil for a while.
 Sometimes they unwrap it and roast it again, sometimes they don't.

 The concept is a descendant of the tropical technique of wrapping meat in banana leaves.
 It helps make meat more tender and juicy.
 It also has the added benefit of speeding the cooking process.
 It is a routine step in competition where every little incremental improvement is needed and if you are chasing that big prize money, you have to go for it.
 It is like a swimmer shaving his body.

 I never crutch pulled pork or ribs at home.
 The improvement is so small I just don't bother.
 It is more trouble than it is worth.
 But I always crutch brisket.
 I think it makes a significant difference.
 I know you saw it on TV.
 But until you master the basics, skip the Crutch.

 Here's the science of the crutch

-Most importantly, the crutch reduces surface evaporation from the meat.
+Most importantly, the crutch prevents surface evaporation from the meat.
 Before and after wrapping, evaporation cools the meat, and that is what is responsible for the infamous "stall" a period of several hours where the meat's internal temp plateaus and beginners start to panic.
 With the crutch, the meat finishes cooking faster.
 Crutch for too long, and you will extract flavor from the meat, remove all the rub, and cause the proteins to get their undies in a bunch, forming tight knots that will make the meat tough and wring out moisture, and then eventually make the meat too soft and mushy.